jamespeapen/cs232/homework03/homework03.md

 1. `stat`: 14008 bytes
 2. `mystery -h` displays a help message
 3. `-n`: sets a port number
-4. it sends output to the specified port
+4. mystery sends output to the specified port
 5. `file`: Executable and Linkable Format file (ELF) 64-bit executable, LSB executable, dynamically linked, for GNU/Linux 2.6.32
 6. mystery is dynamically linked which means that it needs external components to run.
 These were found with ldd
 6. `readelf`: